thibaut-probst/mtgdeckbuild/README.md

 * Support of [MTGTOP8](https://mtgtop8.com) as tournament data source.
 * Support of all formats with automatic discovery.
 * Support of all archetypes with automatic discovery.
-* Support of a filter to only consider competitive decks.
+* Support of filtering to only consider competitive decks.
+* Support of filtering to onyl consider decks including given card names in main deck and/or sideboard.
-* Support of a filter to only consider decks including given names.
+* Support of filtering to only consider decks including given names.
-* Support of a filter to only consider decks over the last given months.
+* Support of filtering to only consider decks over the last given months.
 * Support of an interactive mode when executing the script.
 * Support of simple or detailed printing of the average decklist.